 Government entities often require highly specialized contract terms that may differ from our standard arrangements.
 For example, if the federal government provides grants to certain state and local governments for our solutions, and such governments do not continue to receive these grants, then these customers have the ability to terminate their contracts with us without penalty.
 Government entities often impose compliance requirements that are complicated, require preferential pricing or "most favored nation" terms and conditions, or are otherwise time-consuming and expensive to satisfy.
 Compliance with these special standards or satisfaction of such requirements could complicate our efforts to obtain business or increase the cost of doing so.
 Even if we do meet these special standards or requirements, the increased costs associated with providing our solutions to government customers could harm our margins.
-Additionally, even once we have secured a government contract, the renewal agreement will be signed or not.
+Additionally, even once we have secured a government contract, the renewal process can be lengthy and as time-consuming as the initial sale, and we may be providing our service for months past the contract expiration date without certainty if the renewal agreement will be signed or not.
 During the COVID-19 pandemic and any associated impact on economic conditions, these risks are more pronounced than usual, as government entities struggle with reduced levels of resources related to implications of the pandemic.